 Vote here before May 31st for the coolest 2013 paper in hydrogeology!
 Seven papers have been nominated – it will take almost no time!
 Here are links for more information about the contest or the Early Career Hydrogeologist Network.

 Contributed by Grant Ferguson, University of Saskatchewan email@example.com In an earlier blog post, Tom discussed some of the advantages and disadvantages of co-teaching a blended graduate course to students at McGill University, the University of Wisconsin – Madison and the University of Saskatchewan.
 This course wrapped up last month… we definitely learned a few things during ...[Read More]

 Contributed by Kevin Befus, University of Austin – Texas website – email If there has ever been a song for hydrogeologists, “Once in a Lifetime” by the Talking Heads is the best.
 Here’s why I have taken this song on as my hydrogeologic theme song.
-But first, here is a link to the music video, in all of its early 1980’s glory: Music is great because the listener can interpret the music ...[Read More]
+But first, here is a link to the music video, in all of its early 1980’s glory: Click here to display content from DailyMotion.Learn more in ...[Read More]

 National Lampoon’s European Vacation was one of my favorite movies growing up but I hope it is not what happens over the next few weeks.
 I am visiting colleagues and giving talks at ETH Zurich, Utrecht University, Gottingen University, and then EGU in Vienna.
 Four countries in three weeks!
 I thought it might be useful to list my talks and dates here for people who might be interested… ETH Zu ...[Read More]